hafidzfg/cypress-e2e-beyondly/README.md

 Test runs can optionally be recorded to [Cypress Cloud](https://cloud.cypress.io/) for improved visibility and debugging support.

+### ✅ Test Environment Secrets

+Test environment file are stored using github secrets to not expose sensitive data

 ---

 ## 🔐 GitHub Actions Environment Variables